jclapis/rp-pi-guide/Docker.md

 This is the script that controls what command line arguments Geth will get launched with.

-Change the `CMD=...` string on line 8 by adding the `--cache 256` and `--maxpeers 24` arguments right after `/usr/local/bin/geth`.
+To make your changes, modify the `CMD=...` string on line 8.
-The former will make Geth use way less RAM than it normally does.
-The latter will limit Geth to 24 peers.
-The default is 50, and you can set this to a higher or lower number if you want, but 24 works for me.

-The final string should look like this (where the `...` just means there's more stuff afterwards):
+It starts like this:

 ```
-    CMD="/usr/local/bin/geth --cache 256 --maxpeers 24 --goerli --datadir /ethclient/geth ...
+CMD="/usr/local/bin/geth --goerli --cache 256 --maxpeers 24
 ```

+Change the number after `--cache` if you want to change the cache size, and change the number after `--maxpeers` if you want to change the maximum peer count.

 Once that's done, save it with `Ctrl+O` and exit with `Ctrl+X`.